silicone roof coating system installed in LaGrange, Ohio.JPG

 Not Considered an official roofing system

 Per building codes, a commercial building can have a maximum of two roofing systems.
-So if you already have two roofs and want to install a new one, you’ll need to remove at least one roofing system.
+So, if you already have two roofs and want to install a new one, you must remove at least one roofing system.

-A massive benefit for coating systems is that they are considered “maintenance” and not a new roofing system.
+A massive benefit of coating systems is that they are considered “maintenance” rather than a new roofing system.

-This is great for buildings with two roofs because you don’t automatically have to remove an entire roofing system.
+This is great for buildings with two roofs because it doesn’t automatically require removing an entire roofing system.

 Minimal Tear-off